International Justice Mission: Founding

+Work in Thailand

+IJM has worked in northern Thailand through IJM's Chiang Mai field office (FO) since 2000, partnering with government authorities on hill tribe Thai citizenship cases and cases of sexual violence against children.
+Over the early 2000s IJM was involved in work to target the sex worker industry.
+These included a number of brothel raids in Northern Thailand which were the subject of criticisms at the time due to their impact on non-coerced adults.
+In 2017, IJM started a new field office in Bangkok and in 2018 IJM Foundation was established to provide support to Thai authorities to eliminate labor trafficking and forced labor from the Thai fishing and seafood industries after a 2017 study found 38% of fisherman on Thai fishing vessels identified as trafficking victims.

 Work in Cambodia

+IJM has worked with Cambodian authorities to combat child sex trafficking for over 25 years.
+An external Evaluation of the International Justice Mission's Program to Combat Sex Trafficking of Children in Cambodia, reports that between 2003 and 2013, IJM trained a total of 504 persons, including 481 police officials and 23 other trainees, including DoSVY, NGO partners, and Deputy Governors of Districts in Siem Reap Province.

 IJM director Gary Haugen invited the American television show Dateline (NBC) to film a March 29, 2003 raid which it planned to conduct at a large Cambodian brothel in the village of Svay Pak.
 The brothel contained approximately 40 girls, many under the age of 10, who were detained by Thai police along with 12 accused pimps and madams.
 A noodle vendor, who had no involvement with the brothel, was among those who were arrested in the raid; the noodle vendor subsequently died in jail of a stroke.
 IJM later contracted with a Cambodian human rights organization, LICADHO, to review its actions in organizing the raid.
 Peter Sainsbury, the consultant who reviewed the raid, said that he had told IJM about his medical concerns about the noodle vendor, but that his concerns were ignored.

 At least twelve of the victims "rescued" from the 2003 Svay Pak raid ran away from the safe house to which they were taken.
 In a brothel raid a year later there, a number of girls rescued from the 2003 raid were found to be involved again in sex work.

 While IJM considered these "rescues" to be successes, critics questioned the organization's tactics, saying raids on brothels do not focus on the root causes of child prostitution, have led to the arrests of people not in the sex trade, and hindered HIV-prevention initiatives.